lightfeed/extractor/README.md

 ### E-commerce Product Extraction

 This example demonstrates extracting structured product data from a real e-commerce website using a local headed Playwright browser.
-In production environment, you can also use [serverless or remote browsers](#browser-automation) for production deployments.
+For production environments, you can use a Playwright browser in [serverless](#serverless-browser) or [remote](#remote-browser) mode.

-> [!TIP]
-> **💡 Try it yourself:** Run `npm run test:browser` to execute this example, or view the complete code in [testBrowserExtraction.ts](src/dev/testBrowserExtraction.ts).

 ```typescript
 import { extract, ContentFormat, LLMProvider, Browser } from "@lightfeed/extractor";